The 9 Best SF Restaurants For Pasta guide image

 If a Pasta Hall of Fame museum existed, an entire gallery would be dedicated to Flour + Water.
 Since 2009, the Mission restaurant has been churning out pasta dishes made with ingredient combinations that make no sense on paper, but actually work—like corn and chocolate or lobster and fig. The best part is they’re the only SF spot we know of with a pasta tasting menu that’s a 10-course carb spectacle.
 It will definitely involve at least two pasta shapes you’ve never heard of.

 The sister spot from the Flour + Water team focuses on more traditional Italian pasta dishes, like bolognese and cacio e pepe.
-And you should expect nothing less than al dente perfection from the Maude Apatow of pasta restaurants.
+And you should expect nothing less than al dente perfection from this overachieving offspring.
 If it’s on the menu, get the rigatoni all’amatriciana—the slightly spicy tomato sauce and guanciale snuggled inside the pasta tubes gush out with every bite.

 Chase Sapphire Card Ad